AHDB Potatoes: British Potato Council

-In 1997, under the Potato Industry Development Council Order 1997, the name was changed to the British Potato Council.
+In 1997, under the Potato Industry Development Council Order 1997 (SI 1997/266), the name was changed to the British Potato Council.
 It levied farmers under powers originally delegated from the Industrial Organisation and Development Act 1947 but now through powers granted to its parent organisation.
 It was also funded through the Scottish Executive Environment and Rural Affairs Department (SEERAD) and the National Assembly for Wales Agriculture Department (NAWAD).

 In 2005, a report by Daniel Lewis from the Efficiency in Government Unit (jointly sponsored by the Centre for Policy Studies and the Economic Research Council), called The Essential Guide to British Quangos, looked into the role of quangos in British politics and potential efficiency savings that could have been made.
 The report named the British Potato Council as one of the nine "most useless quangos".
 In 2008, it was merged with other similar levy-funded organisations to form the Agriculture and Horticulture Development Board (AHDB), where it operates as a specialist division focused on the potato industry.

 In 2007, the British Potato Council received £6 million in funding from British farmers.
 Despite this, the organization had to drop the word British from its name due to EU rules.
 This was to avoid the impression that it receives state subsidies.